 - 1 cup barbecue sauce

-- Start by trimming any excess skin or fat off your chicken thighs.
+- Trimming any excess skin or fat off your chicken thighs.

-- Cover/seal the container and store in the fridge for up to 24 hours.
+- Sprinkle kosher salt on both sides and place into your fridge uncovered for up to 24 hours.